I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Sometimes, you have to tell your prospects what to do — or, in this case, what not to do.
 Evernote has hit on a familiar pain point in a beautifully simplistic way.

-Instead of saying “5 Ways to Reduce the Time You Spend on Mindless Work,” Evernote issues a command: Stop Wasting Time…” I think it’s more effective this way.
+Instead of saying “5 Ways to Reduce the Time You Spend on Mindless Work,” Evernote issues a command: Stop Wasting Time…” We think it’s more effective this way.

 It hits a pain point without giving too much away.
 The reader has to open the email to find out what goodies Evernote might have in store for him or her.